Lumacx/studio-/docs/User_Guide_Getting_Started.md

 ### Understanding and Configuring Premium Features

-Narratum offers exciting premium features to enhance your stories:
+Narratum offers exciting premium features to enhance your stories (available for Novela/Campaign categories):
 *   **Convai Agent ID:** Integrate a Convai AI agent for dynamic character interactions within your story.
 Enter the agent ID here.
 *   **Teaser Video URL:** Add a teaser video to intrigue your readers.
 Provide the video's URL.
 *   **Free Navigation Index:** Define how far into your story users can navigate freely before hitting a paywall or premium content boundary.